ligato/docs/docs/plugins/vpp-plugins.md

 response, err := client.Update(context.Background(), &configurator.UpdateRequest{Update: config, FullResync: true})
 ```

+---

 ### Limitations

-Current limitations for a punt to host:
+Current limitations for punt to host:

-- UDP configuration cannot be shown (or even configured) via the VPP CLI.
+- UDP configuration cannot be shown or even configured using the VPP CLI.
 - VPP does not provide an API to dump configuration.
-Thus the vpp-agent does not have the opportunity to read existing entries and this may cause certain issues with resync.
+Thus the VPP agent does not have the opportunity to read existing entries and this may cause certain issues with resync.
-* Although the vpp-agent supports the TCP protocol as the L4 protocol to filter incoming traffic, the current VPP dataplane version does not.
+* Although the VPP agent supports the L4 TCP  protocol to filter incoming traffic, the VPP data plane version does not.
-* Configured punt to host entry cannot be removed since VPP does not support this option.
+* Configured punt to host entry cannot be removed because VPP does not support this option.
 Any attempt to do so exits with an error.

 Current limitations for a punt to host via unix domain socket:

-- Configuration cannot be shown (or even configured) in the VPP CLI.
+- Configuration cannot be shown or even configured using in the VPP CLI.
-- vpp-agent cannot read registered entries since the VPP does not provide an API to do so.
+- VPP agent cannot read registered entries since the VPP does not provide an API to do so.
-- The VPP startup config punt section requires a defined unix domain socket path.
+- The VPP startup configuration punt section requires a defined unix domain socket path.
 The VPP limitation is that only one path can be defined at any one time.

 Current limitations for IP redirect:

 - VPP does not provide API calls to dump existing IP redirect entries.
 This may cause resync problems.

-### Known issues
+### Known Issues

-- VPP issue: if the Unix domain socket path is defined in the startup config, the path `must exist`, otherwise VPP fails to start.
+- If the Unix domain socket path is defined in the startup config, the path `must exist`.
+Otherwise, VPP will fail to start.

-## Access Control Lists plugin
+---

+## ACL Plugin

 Access Control Lists (ACL) filter network traffic by controlling whether packets are forwarded (permitted) or blocked (deny) at the router’s interfaces based on the criteria specified in the access list.

+**References**

+- [ACL proto][acl-proto]
+- [ACL model][acl-model]

-The vpp-agent ACL plugin uses the binary API of the VPP (dataplane) ACL plugin.
-The version of the VPP ACL plugin is displayed at vpp-agent startup (currently at 1.3).
-Every ACL consists of `match` rules that classify the packets to be acted upon and  `action` rules (or actions) to be applied to those packets.
-The ACL is defined in the vpp-agent northbound API [model][acl-model].
+The VPP agent ACL plugin uses the binary API of the VPP (data plane) ACL plugin.
+The version of the VPP ACL plugin is displayed at VPP agent startup.
+Every ACL consists of  `match` rules that classify the packets to be acted upon, and  `action` rules (actions) to be applied to those packets.

-The vpp-agent defines an access list with a unique name.
-VPP generates an index, but the association is under the purview of the vpp-agent.
-Every ACL must contain match rules and action rules.
+The VPP agent defines an access list with a unique name.
+VPP generates an index, but the association is under the purview of the VPP agent.
+Every ACL must contain match rules, and action rules.

-The IP match (called IP rule) can be specified for a variety of protocols, each with their own parameters.
+The IP match rule can be specified for a variety of protocols, each with their own parameters.
 For example, the IP rule for the IP protocol can define the source and destination network addresses the packet must match in order to execute the defined action.
 Other supported protocols are TCP, UDP and ICMP.

-A single ACL rule can define multiple protocol-based rules.
+A single ACL rule can cover multiple protocol-based rules.
 The MAC-IP match (MACIP rule) defines IP address + mask and MAC address + mask as filtering rules.
 Note that the IP rules and MACIP rules cannot be combined in the same ACL.

-**Configuration example**

-**1. Using the key-value database** put the proto-modelled data with the correct key for ACL entries to the database ([key reference][key-reference]).
+**ACL Configuration Examples**

+**KV Data Store**

+Put the ACL configuration data into an etcd data store using the [ACL key][key-reference]

 Example configuration:
 ```json